Quinn Norton: Aaron Swartz

 On March 3, 2011, Norton was subpoenaed to testify before a grand jury regarding an investigation of her then-partner Aaron Swartz that led to the case United States v.
 Swartz.
 She ultimately accepted a proffer agreement with the prosecutor, whereby she shared information about the Guerrilla Open Access Manifesto, which defendant Aaron Swartz either wrote or co-wrote.
 The document offered the prosecution additional evidence in their case against Swartz.

 Articles in The Atlantic and in New York Magazine indicate that in 2011 Norton was pressured by prosecutors to offer information or testimony that could be used against Aaron Swartz in his trial for fraud for downloading thousands of academic articles from behind a paywall, but that she denied having information that supported prosecutors' claims of criminal intentions on Swartz's part.
 Prosecutors nevertheless attempted to use a public blog post on Swartz's blog that Norton mentioned, which may or may not have been co-authored by Swartz, as proof of a criminal intent.

 Robert Scoble

 In October 2017, Norton wrote a piece about Robert Scoble that described an alleged sexual assault by Scoble on Norton as well as another woman.
 Scoble denied what turned out to be multiple claims of assault, and said they were the result of his struggle with alcoholism.
 His response was met with a critical reaction.

 Personal life

 Norton was married to journalist Danny O'Brien.
 They have a daughter.
-The marriage ended in divorce.
+They divorced in 2007.

 Norton dated computer programmer and activist Aaron Swartz for roughly three years, from 2007 until early 2011.

 In 2016, Norton moved to Luxembourg to live with the man she eventually married in 2017.